-As on March 31, 2023, all the Board Members of the Company have affirmed compliance with their respective Codes of Conduct.
+As on March 31, 2024, all the Board Members of the Company have affirmed compliance with their respective Codes of Conduct.
 A declaration to this effect duly signed by the Managing Director forms part of this Report.

-Apart from reimbursement of expenses incurred in discharging their duties and the remuneration that the Directors would be entitled under the Act as Non-Executive Directors and/or Executive Directors, none of the Directors have any other material pecuniary relationships or transactions with the Company, its Promoters, its Directors, its Senior Management or its Subsidiaries during the two immediately preceding financial years.
+Apart from reimbursement of expenses incurred in discharging their duties and the remuneration that the Directors would be entitled under the Act as Non-Executive Directors, none of the Directors have any other material pecuniary relationships or transactions with the Company, its Promoters, its Directors, its Senior Management or its Subsidiaries during the two immediately preceding financial years.